Multi-Vehicle Car Accident in Albuquerque Leaves Injuries and Questions Unanswered

 Car Accidents in New Mexico

 Vehicle accidents are a major cause of injury and death in New Mexico.
-In 2018, there were a total of 14,739 reported motor vehicle accidents in the state, resulting in 541 deaths and 8,359 injuries.
+In 2018, 14,739 reported motor vehicle accidents in the state resulted in 541 deaths and 8,359 injuries.
 This is a significant increase from the previous year, in which 12,848 reported accidents resulted in 533 deaths and 7,976 injuries.

 The most common cause of vehicle accidents in New Mexico is distracted driving.
-Distracted driving includes activities such as talking on the phone, texting, eating, and other activities that take the driver’s focus away from the road.
+Distracted driving includes talking on the phone, texting, eating, and other activities that take the driver’s focus away from the road.
 In 2018, distracted driving was the cause of 28.7% of all accidents.

 Drunk driving is another major contributor to vehicle accidents in New Mexico, accounting for 22.7% of all accidents in 2018.
-Impaired drivers are more likely to be involved in an accident than those who are sober, and the risk of serious injury or death is much higher.
+Impaired drivers are more likely to be involved in an accident than sober drivers, and the risk of serious injury or death is much higher.

 Speeding is another major cause of vehicle accidents in New Mexico.
 In 2018, speeding was responsible for 17.7% of all accidents in the state.
 Speeding increases the risk of an accident occurring, as well as the severity of the accident.